 Lois Kapila is an editor and reporter with Dublin Inquirer, an independent reader-funded newspaper in Ireland's capital.
 She mainly covers stories around housing and land.
 She previously worked for The Statesman in Kolkata.

 Maeve McClenaghan is an award-winning investigative journalist and founder of the critically-acclaimed podcast The Tip Off.
-Formerly from the Bureau of Investigative Journalism, Maeve now works as Investigations Correspondent at the Guardian.
+Formerly at the Bureau of Investigative Journalism, Maeve now works as investigations correspondent at the Guardian.